MikeMitterer/dart-material-icons/README.md

 * In web/styles: sassc main.scss main.css
 * and: autoprefixer main.css

 That's it.
-Your page should look like [this](https://rawgit.com/MikeMitterer/dart-material-icons/master/example/purple/web/index.html){:target="_blank"}
+Your page should look like <a href="https://rawgit.com/MikeMitterer/dart-material-icons/master/example/purple/web/index.html" target="_blank">[this]</a> page

 ###Play with your index.html###